Centravis: Export markets

 More than 95% of the company's products are exported.
 Centravis ranks in the top 50 of Ukraine's largest exporters.

 The company sells its products in various regions worldwide, including the European Union, United States, Asia and the Middle East, and Australia.

 The total export volume in 2022 reached 11.6 thousand tons of seamless stainless steel pipes.

 Centravis has its own sales offices in countries such as Germany, Italy, Switzerland, Poland, United States and United Arab Emirates and is actively pursuing an export strategy.

 Centravis has also supplied specialized seamless stainless steel tubes for SpaceX (USA).
-The order required high mechanical strength and corrosion resistance for demanding aerospace applications, with close technical coordination between Centravis and SpaceX engineers to meet project specifications and delivery schedules.
+The order required high mechanical strength and corrosion resistance for demanding aerospace applications.

 In recent years, the company has participated in several notable projects, including a NASA space exploration project, the construction of the new Hinkley Point C nuclear power plant in the United Kingdom, and the International Thermonuclear Experimental Reactor (ITER) project.